FastTrackStudios/inferno/README.md

 * [pipewire-aes67](https://gitlab.freedesktop.org/pipewire/pipewire/-/wikis/AES67)
 * [aes67-recorder](https://github.com/voc/aes67-recorder) ([tutorial for usage with Dante](https://behringer.world/viewtopic.php?t=197))
 * AES67 can be also received by any software that supports raw audio in RTP packets, e.g. FFmpeg or GStreamer.
+  * ...
+Dante multicasts are equally simple... just cut off 9 bytes at the front of every UDP packet ;)